python/steering-council/README.md

 This repo contains activity updates, process, and planning information for the Python Steering Council.

+The canonical location for who is on the current steering council, how we are selected, and our role lives within the [PEP-13 Python Language Governance](https://peps.python.org/pep-0013/) document.

 ## Office Hours

 The Steering Council has office hours for anyone in the community that wants to